jaimetur/PhotoMigrator/README.md

 >  - Second, the script will connect to your \<TARGET> Cloud Service (if you have configured properly the Config.ini file) and will
 >    upload all the assets processed in previous step, creating a new Album per each Album found in your \<SOURCE> Cloud Service (or \<SOURCE> folder if you specify a path),
 >    and will associate all the assets included in each Album in the same way that you had on your \<SOURCE> Cloud Service.
->  - Posible values for:
+>  - possible values for:
 >    - **\<SOURCE\>** : ['google-photos', 'synology-photos', 'immich-photos'] or <INPUT_FOLDER>
 >    - **\<TARGET\>** : ['synology-photos', 'immich-photos'] or <OUTPUT_FOLDER>
 >  - The idea is complete above list to allow: